digital-asset/daml/docs/source/daml/daml-studio.rst

 Your screen should now look like the image below.

    .. image:: daml-studio/images/daml_studio_extension_double_correct.png
+   :alt: Visual Studio Code displays Test.daml, with the code snippet you copied above.

 5. Introduce a parse error by deleting the ``=`` sign and then clicking the Ⓧ symbol on the lower-left corner.
 Your screen should now look like the image below.

    .. image:: daml-studio/images/daml_studio_extension_double_wrong.png
+   :alt: The line with the error is underlined with a wavy red line.
+A second pane below the original is open to the Problems tab, which describes the Parse error.

 6. Remove the parse error by restoring the ``=`` sign.